michaelfioretti/twitch-stats-producer/README.md

 # Twitch Stats Producer

-A Dockerized Go server that produces Twitch chat statistics to a Kafka cluser via IRC.
+A dockerized Go server that listens to the top XXX livestreams on Twitch and broadcasts their chatrooms's chats via IRC.
+Note that this is still a major work in progress, and not suitable for any sort of production environment.

 # Cloning and Running